EU omnibus: A guide for companies preparing for CSRD

 Pulsora enables companies to efficiently set up and manage reporting obligations, ensuring a structured and transparent approach to sustainability reporting.
 By consolidating disclosures from different frameworks into a single platform, businesses can reduce duplication, improve data consistency, and enhance overall reporting efficiency.

-Dynamic framework mapping and reporting automation
+Dynamic framework mapping & reporting automation

 With automated metric mapping, Pulsora links overlapping ESG metrics across CSRD, GRI, SASB, CDP, and the EU Taxonomy, ensuring that data collection happens once and can be used to report across multiple frameworks.
 This capability eliminates the need for redundant reporting efforts, aligning with the Omnibus Regulation’s goal of reducing compliance costs and administrative complexity.

-Compliance readiness and ESG data insights
+Compliance readiness & ESG data insights

 Through real-time analytics and tracking, companies can assess their readiness for upcoming regulatory changes.
 Our platform’s gap analysis and materiality assessment tools help companies understand which disclosures are mandatory, subject to materiality, or voluntary under evolving EU regulations.
 Additionally, historical reporting views allow companies to compare disclosures over time, ensuring transparency and progress tracking.

-Digital-first approach and seamless integrations
+Digital-first approach & seamless integrations

 Pulsora leverages API integrations to facilitate direct submissions to frameworks like CDP, EDCI reducing manual data entry and enhancing efficiency.
 Additionally, bulk data upload/download features and input mapping ensure that companies can quickly adapt to new requirements without disrupting existing workflows.